saasbook/rishi/README.md

 Project Rishi's site is built using Ruby on Rails.
 All needed packages are located in the Gemfile.

+Clone all repo files and run `bundle install --without production` and `rake db:setup` on your local machine.

-In order to use the Google Maps API and the Google Authentication API, we use Figaro to manage our authentication keys.
+In order to use the Google Maps API and the Google Authentication API securely, we use Figaro to manage authentication keys.

 [Figaro](https://github.com/laserlemon/figaro)